djcp/fathom_wp/readme.txt

 === Installation ===

 Nothing too exciting if you just want to use it as a plugin.
+You know the deal.

-To use the BDD tests under features/ , you'll need to install cucumber, capybara and the selenium webdrivers.
+To use the BDD tests under features/, you'll need to install cucumber, capybara and the selenium webdrivers.
 To do that (for linux):

 First, install rvm - most likely as the user you'll be running your tests as.
 See: http://rvm.beginrescueend.com/